custom-cards/button-card/README.md

 Multiple values are possible, see the image below for examples:
 * `vertical` (default value if nothing is provided): Everything is centered vertically on top of each other
-* `icon_name_state`: Everything is aligned horizontally, name and state are concatenated
+* `icon_name_state`: Everything is aligned horizontally, name and state are concatenated, label is centered below
-* `name_state`: Icon sits on top of name and state concatenated on one line
+* `name_state`: Icon sits on top of name and state concatenated on one line, label below
-* `icon_name`: Icon and name are horizontally aligned, state is centered below
+* `icon_name`: Icon and name are horizontally aligned, state and label are centered below
-* `icon_state`: Icon and state are horizontally aligned, name is centered below
+* `icon_state`: Icon and state are horizontally aligned, name and label are centered below
+* `icon_label`: Icon and label are horizontally aligned, name and state are centered below
-* `icon_name_state2nd`: Icon, name and state are horizontally aligned, name is above state
+* `icon_name_state2nd`: Icon, name and state are horizontally aligned, name is above state, label below name and state
-* `icon_state_name2nd`: Icon, name and state are horizontally aligned, state is above name
+* `icon_state_name2nd`: Icon, name and state are horizontally aligned, state is above name, label below name and state

 ![layout_image](examples/layout.png)

+### Templates

+`label_template` supports templating.
+It will be interpreted as javascript code and the code should return a value.

+Inside the javascript code, you'll have access to those variables:
+* `entity`: The current entity object, if the entity is defined in the card
+* `states`: An object with all the states of all the entities (equivalent to `hass.states`)
+* `user`: The user object (equivalent to `hass.user`)
+* `hass`: The complete `hass` object

+See [here](#playing-with-label-templates) for some examples.

 ## Installation